francois-gm/go-kabk/2024-2025-go4-thesis-assignment/01a-describing-web-experiences/README.md

 ## 1) Show us a coding project you realized in your previous study years (40min)

-a) Describe your project in 3-4 sentences / one minute.
+a) Describe your project in 3 sentences and under one minute.
 Tell us what the project is about, what it does, and how it technically works.

-b) Try to answer these questions:
+b) Then try to answer these questions in three more sentences:

 - What positive qualities can you see in it?
 - What did you afterwards realize could have worked better?